 For a first offense class six (6) felony, you can be sentenced anywhere from probation with one (1) to ninety (90) days in jail minimum (depending if you have a prior DUI or DWI conviction, and whether your blood alcohol content is above or below the Extreme DUI mark of .15%, or the Super Extreme mark of .20%) up to one (1) year in jail; and prison of four (4) months to two (2) years of incarceration.
 If the person has one (1) allegeable historical felony prior conviction, then the “prison only” range is nine (9) months to two and three quarters (2.75) years in prison.
 If the person has two (2) allegeable historical felony prior convictions, then the “prison only” range is two and one quarter (2.25) to five and three quarters (5.75) years of incarceration.

 Additional Punishment for Aggravated DUI / DWI

-In addition, to the above penalties, your license will be revoked for a minimum of three (3) years.
-When you do get your license back, then you will be required for at least one (1) year to place an interlock device (i.e., a breath testing device) on your steering wheel that you will have to blow into every time you start your car, and every fifteen (15) minutes after your car is running in order to keep the ignition from shutting off and the head lights from flashing.
+In addition to the above penalties, your license will be revoked for a minimum of three (3) years.
+When you do get your license back, then you will be required for at least one (1) year to place an interlock device (i.e., a breath testing device) in your car that you will have to blow into every time you start your car, and every fifteen (15) minutes after your car is running in order to keep the ignition from shutting off and the head lights from flashing.
 This will cost a minimum of $1500.00.